Vorja83/URJC-GameDev/README.md

 # URJC-GameDev
-Elena has joined
+Elena has joined.
 Luis has joined.
-UwU
+UwU.